How to start a business, find funding and gain customers as a veteran business owner.

 - Funding: Compare the best small business loan options to help achieve your business goals.

-- Completing Transactions: There are countless options when it comes to POS systems, we’ve broke down everything you need to know.
+- Completing Transactions: There are countless options when it comes to POS systems, we’ve broken down everything you need to know.

 - Websites: Finding the best web hosting solution for your business doesn’t require a background in technology.

-- Payroll: Finding options for HR functions like small business payroll doesn’t need to be a tough process.
+- Payroll: Finding options for HR functions like small business payroll and PEO services doesn’t need to be a tough process.

 - Veteran Business Services – VBS partners with businesses and universities that offer veteran-focused programs for training and funding.